3 areas of your marketing to optimize for higher conversion rates and how to do it

 - The call to actions combine a mix of strong actions (get, purchase) and soft actions (try, compare).

 So, now you are armed with some strategies, go ahead an optimize your home page and landing pages.
 Use heatmaps and scroll maps to understand user behaviour, then adapt your layout and design to match your desired conversion.
 Then focus on the above the fold section to make sure the headlines, image and calls to action are fully optimized.
+Often great way to find ideas how to optimize your website is to track what users are looking on it by adding a search option.

 Optimizing your SMS, Push notification, FB Messenger and email marketing